Table Of Contents

 Q: What if my machine stops producing steam properly?

-Usually means mineral buildup from using tap water.
-Run a descaling cycle with white vinegar solution, then rinse thoroughly.
-Always use distilled water to prevent this problem.
+This often relates to the dry steam cleaner meaning in practice, reduced steam usually indicates mineral buildup from tap water.
+Run a descaling cycle with a white vinegar solution, rinse thoroughly, and always use distilled water to prevent this issue.

 What’s Coming Next for Dry Steam Cleaning